RonenNess/GeonBit.UI/README.md

 - Made paragraph of message boxes RichParagraph by default.
 - Misc code refactors and improvements.

+### 3.4.0.1 [UNDER DEVELOPMENT]

+- Fixed missing ToolTipText bug with form entities.
+- Fixed default size for TextInput with multilines.
+- Added min size for panels when auto-adjust height.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.